-Pretty Corner Woods is managed using a five-year conservation and woodland management plan.
-The plan includes forestry operations and re stocking of tree species which correspond with an approved felling license issued by the Forestry Commission.
-The management plan is reviewed every five years.
+Pretty Corner Woods is managed using a five year conservation and woodland management plan.
+The plan includes forestry operations and re-stocking of tree species which correspond with an approved felling licence issued by the Forestry Commission.
+This management plan is reviewed every five years.

-Compartment areas and woodland ride maps for woodland and conservation management can be seen below, with a copy of the conservations and woodland management plan for 2023 shown at the end of this document.
+Compartment areas and woodland ride maps can be seen below, with a copy of the conservation and woodland management plan for 2024 shown at the end of this document.